seresistvanandras/MixEth/README.md

         * **Deposit tx:** sending one secp256k1 public key to the MixEth contract: cca.
 65,000 gas.
         * **Shuffle tx:** (2\*(n+1)\*SSTORE\)=44,000\*n.
 Shufflers need to send n shuffled public keys and the shuffling accumulated constant to MixEth.
         * **Challenging a shuffle:** it requires a Chaum-Pedersen proof: cca.
 198,429 gas

+        (One could save the gas costs of shuffling and challenging periods by doing these operations in a state channel.
+We are going to implement a state channel version of MixEth as well.
+This would further decrease the number of on-chain transactions to 2 (deposit and withdraw))
         * **Withdraw tx:** Sending a tx to MixEth signed using a modified ECDSA: cca.
 21,000 gas.

 **Note:** the cost of SSTORE is 20,000 gas.